stitchdata/docs/_saas-integrations/salesforce-marketing-cloud/v1/salesforce-marketing-cloud-v1.md

           1. Click the **Add Component** button.
           2. In the **Add Component** window, select the **API Integration** option.
           3. In the **Add API Integration** window, you'll grant permissions to the Stitch app.

+             The table below lists the categories of permissions and the specific permissions Stitch requires.
 Unless otherwise noted, select the **Read** permission next to the following options:

              <table class="attribute-list">
              {% for category in integration.permission-categories %}